• Skip to main content

 Wax Chase

-Wax chasing is the process of repairing all of the imperfections that were created during the pouring of the wax.
+Wax chasing is the process of repairing all of the imperfections that were formed during the wax pouring.
 This usually means filling in air bubbles, cleaning up seam lines and thickening areas that need it.
-A good wax pour will leave you with very little wax chasing work which can save a lot of time.
+A good wax pourer will leave you with very little wax chasing work which can save a lot of time.

 Spruing

-Once the wax casting is cleaned up, wax sprues are attached to the wax casting.
-These sprues are a type of channel system which will allow the molten bronze to feed through the sculpture.
+Once the wax casting is cleaned up, wax sprue bars are attached to the wax casting.
+These sprue bars are a type of channel system which will allow the molten bronze to feed through the sculpture.
 They also provide the gases and air to escape without being trapped in a casting.

 Ceramic Shell